itsAmeMario0o/CSW_Tools/Azure/README.md

 # Azure Tools
 Tools to assist in integrating Secure Workload in your Azure environment

-The CSW Azure Connector script come in two flavors, a powershell and a terraform variant.
+The CSW Azure Connector script comes in two flavors, a powershell and a terraform variant.

 Execute only ONE of these scripts!